saimanasak/linux/commands/README.md

 ```
 - pattern: what should be executed
 - action: what action should be done when pattern is matched.
-- Fields: $1, $2, ... are the respective first and second fields.
+- fields: $1, $2, ... are the respective first and second fields.
-- Delimiters: fields are separated by whitespaces (defualt) and can also be customized.
+- delimiters: Delimiters separates the fields.
+Fields are separated by whitespaces (defualt) and can also be customized.

 ```
 awk -F, '{ print $column }' file_name